-ELT-734 Industrial Instrumentation (4 s.h.)
-Prerequisites: ELT-170, Introduction to PLC's, and ELT-333, Analog and Digital Electronics.
+ELT-734 Industrial Instrumentation

+Prerequisites: ELT-170, Introduction to PLCs, and ELT-333, Analog and Digital Electronics.
 The student studies modern instrumentation techniques as they apply to the manufacturing environment and uses industrial sensors, transducers, and related components.
-Instrumentation labs use a variety of control techniques and may include RSLogix500, DeviceNet, and Panel Builder.
-The labs are self-paced but students should expect to spend 5-6 hours/week in the lab.
-Lectures are scheduled at a specific time every week.
-(15-90) Equivalent to EMST-817, 91-207.
-ELT-745 Maintenance Shop Operations (3 s.h.)
+Instrumentation labs use a variety of control techniques used in the industrial instrumentation field.
+These labs and lessons are centered around the Amatrol process control simulator.
+Students meet weekly in lecture and have defined completion dates for each lab.
+Additional pressure, flow, level, and temperature instrument writing and testing labs are completed by the student in a group supervised session.
+(15-90-0-0) Equivalent to 91-207, EMST-817.

+ELT-745 Maintenance Shop Operations

 Introduction to shop equipment generally found in the industrial maintenance environment.
 Instruction and practice with metal saws, drills, grinders, elementary welding and cutting, thread repair, anchors and fasteners.
-Study of mechanical prints to identify parts in assembly and repair situations is practiced, along with the use of catalogs to find and order repair parts, study of bearings and seals, applications, and failure analysis.
-(30-30) Equivalent to 96-156, EMST-805.
+Study of mechanical prints to identify parts in assembly and repair situations.
+Use of catalogs to find and order repair parts, study of bearings and seals, applications, and failure analysis.
+(30-30-0) Equivalent to 96-156, EMST-805.

-ELT-750 Facilities Maintenance (3 s.h.)
+ELT-750 Facilities Maintenance